UAL Award in Art,

 Project: Home Sweet Home During the Coronavirus Pandemic

 For me, home is a location (United Kingdom; England; London; South West London) and it’s where I reside; it’s my base.
 My current home is a small apartment in Barnes, SW London.
 It is a practical space measuring only double digit square meters.
-It is a bricks and mortar commodity; convenient for my lifestyle, commuting, parks and trails.
-Rather than having any kind of status, nostalgia or sentimental value, my home serves as a functional retreat – pied-à-terre or lock-up-and-leave.
-Since I live alone, home for me is a sanctuary; combined with the vibrancy and diversity that London affords.
+It is a bricks and mortar commodity; convenient for my lifestyle and commuting.
+My home serves as a functional retreat, it’s a lock-up-and-leave; combined with the accessibility, vibrancy and diversity that London affords.

 Prior to the coronavirus pandemic, I jumped at every opportunity to escape my surroundings and get away.
 If home is where the heart is, my heart is somewhere rural, or someplace tied to my hobbies.

 Since physical distancing and lockdown began in March 2020, my apartment serves as an exercise studio, office and study, as well as being a place for entertainment, cooking, resting, pausing, thinking, sleeping, dreaming and even sunbathing.

 While my home’s interior is neutral and functional, there are some features that cast a gaze at my priorities.
 In particular, a love of plants, tech, workout equipment scattered about, wetsuits hanging from a pull-up bar in a door frame, and a daily cycle of sportswear on laundry airers.

 Walls and shelves provide a small impression of my life – a few framed prints and posters give a pop of color to muted tones.
 Notwithstanding the constant need to rearrange and shift furniture, my home is relatively free of clutter (but not minimal) – as much as that’s possible in a studio apartment.

 More // Work, Rest and Play at Home